samjbaker/Group-Web-Project/report/Evaluation.md

 ## 6.3) Functional Testing

 We decided to test our website using both black-box and white-box testing methods.
 Black-box testing requires testers to emulate the experience of a user, and to test the product as if they were not aware of what the code contains.
-White-box testing requires an awareness of the code and its structures, and involves targetting components that a user may not be able to see or access.
+White-box testing requires an awareness of the code and its structures and involves targeting components that a user may not be able to see or access.

 **Black Box Testing**

 For our black-box testing, the development team tested our webpage from the perspective of a user.
-For this, the team created test plan, making sure that we tested each of the key 4 functionalities of our webpage; the pulling of random posts from the database, the storing of posts back to the database by the user, our infinite scroll of posts, and navigating between our ‘About’ and ‘Home’ page.
+For this, the team created test plan, making sure that we tested each of the key 4 functionalities of our webpage: the pulling of random posts from the database, the storing of posts back to the database by the user, our infinite scroll of posts, and navigating between our ‘About’ and ‘Home’ page.

 <p align="center">
   <img src="https://github.com/A-Madeline-Bates/Group-Web-Project/blob/main/report/report_images/Tests.png" width="600" />